reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 }
 ```
 Here we are creating the route by defining the Java DSL in a class `FetchProductsRoute` by extending `RouteBuilder` class.
 We defined the endpoint as `direct:fetchProducts` and provided a route identifier `direct-fetchProducts`.
-The prefix `direct:` in the name of the endpoint makes it possible to call the route from another camel route.
+The prefix `direct:` in the name of the endpoint makes it possible to call the route from another camel route using the `direct` camel component.

 ### Triggering a Route with Templates
 We can invoke the routes with `ProducerTemplate` and `ConsumerTemplate`.
 The `ProducerTemplate` is used as an easy way of sending messages to a Camel endpoint.

-Both of these templates are similar to the template utility classes in the Spring Framework like `JmsTemplate` or `JdbcTemplate` that simplify access to the JMS and JDBC APIs.
+Both of these templates are similar to the template utility classes in the Spring Framework like `JmsTemplate` or `JdbcTemplate` that simplify access to the [JMS](https://www.oracle.com/java/technologies/java-message-service.html) and [JDBC](https://docs.oracle.com/javase/8/docs/technotes/guides/jdbc/) APIs.

 Let us invoke the route we created earlier from a resource class in our application :